newyork-anthonyng/fcc_random_quote_generator/README.md

 ## Hosted on [Heroku](http://fcc-randomquote.herokuapp.com/)

 ## Tools Used
-jQuery, HTML/CSS, Forismatic API to retrieve quotes, Twitter API to tweet
+jQuery, HTML and SCSS/CSS, Forismatic API to retrieve quotes, Twitter API to tweet

 ## User Stories
   * User will be able to press a button to get a quote